-As an interpreter, you'll need to listen to, understand and memorise content in the original source language and then reproduce it in the target language
+As an interpreter, you'll need to listen to, understand and memorise content in the original source language and then reproduce it in the target language.
+All interpreting work relates to verbal communication rather than the written word.

 You may carry out interpreting in person or by telephone, video conferencing and internet-based technologies (remote interpreting).
 Interpreting can be done in different ways:

 • simultaneous interpretation (SI) - you'll typically sit in a soundproof booth and immediately convert what's being said.
 Listeners hear the interpretation though an earpiece while the speaker is still speaking.
-Bilingual booths are used at many large conferences, where you'll work in more than one language.
+Bilingual booths are used at many large conferences.
 A variation of this is chuchotage (whispered interpretation), where you will sit near one person or a small group and interpret straight into their ear as the speaker carries on.
+This may be used at formal dinners, business meetings or political settings.

-• consecutive interpretation (CI) - you'll listen to the speaker talking for the whole speech, which can last up to between 20 and 30 minutes, and then interpret what's been said into the target language.
+• consecutive interpretation (CI) - you'll listen to the speaker talking for typically five minutes or more (possibly up to 30 minutes) and then interpret what's been said into the target language.
 You may need to take notes to help during long speeches.
 This is mainly used in smaller meetings such as business meetings, training and presentations.
-Chuchotage may also be used in business interpreting.

 • liaison interpretation - also known as ad hoc and relay, you'll typically interpret into and out of the target language a few phrases at a time.
 You may also use chuchotage in one-to-one situations.
-It's common in public service interpreting and at smaller meetings or negotiations.
+Liaison interpretation is common in public service interpreting and at smaller meetings or negotiations.

 • sign language interpretation - you'll convert spoken statements into sign language and vice versa.
 Interpreting from one sign language to another is also an option.
 Sign language interpreting is usually simultaneous and you'll typically take turns with other interpreters of about 30 minutes each, as this method demands such high levels of concentration.